Imago

 ADVERTISEMENT

 Rodgers walked onto the field, saw the cameras, and gave them the finger with his good hand before heading back inside.
 He is known for being a bit of a jokester and baiting the media.
-Or it could have been that after he found that he couldn’t play, he was showing his cranky mood over having to sit out this important game.
+Or it could have been that after he found that he couldn’t play, he may have been showing his frustration over having to sit out such an important game.

 Aaron Rodgers arrived at Solider Field about 20 minutes ago, walked one lap around the field, flipped off a couple of the cameras that were filming and went back inside.
 Used his right hand to flip the bird, so unclear if he could do it with his left.
 Status for today’s game…